 New Jersey Lawyers at Lyons & Associates, P.C.
 Represent Clients in Multiple Practice Areas

 If you need help with a legal issue, our New Jersey lawyers at Lyons & Associates, P.C. can provide assistance.
 We will represent your interests and help you achieve the resolution that works best for you.
 Call us at 908-575-9777 or contact us online today to schedule an initial consultation about your case.
-Located in Somerville and Morristown, New Jersey, we proudly serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Somerville, Freehold and Morristown, New Jersey, we proudly serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.